Kenosha Unified School District: Development and expansion

-In 1910, Zimmers was succeeded by Mary D. Bradford, the first woman to lead a Wisconsin school district and one of only a few female school superintendents nationwide.
-Her tenure, which lasted until her retirement in 1921, established the modern Kenosha school district, including the introduction of more comprehensive curricula, special education and vocational training programs, and consistent, higher standards for teachers.
-In 1911, the district pioneered an "open-air school" concept to address concerns over high rates of malnutrition and illness among students; the program, which taught students in a portable structure and lasted until the 1940s, provided students with nutritious meals and plenty of fresh air.
+In 1910, Mary D. Bradford became the first woman to lead a Wisconsin school district and one of only a few female school superintendents nationwide.
+Her tenure, during which she developed a modern school district, witnessed the introduction of more comprehensive curricula, special education and vocational training programs, and consistent, higher standards for teachers.
+In April 1911, an "open-air school" was pioneered to address high rates of student malnutrition and illness; the program, which taught students in a portable structure and lasted until the 1940s, provided students with nutritious meals and fresh air.
 Continued growth led to the introduction of portable classrooms in the 1913–14 school year.
-In 1915, to improve overall educational standards, Bradford introduced the "6-3-3" (elementary, junior high, and senior high) educational model; the new junior high school programs first admitted students in fall 1916.
-Both junior high programs, the Lincoln Junior High and the Frank Junior High, respectively, were housed in the Frank elementary school until the Lincoln Junior High building was built and opened in February 1917.
+In 1915, to improve educational standards, Bradford introduced the "6-3-3" (elementary, junior high, and senior high) educational model; the junior high schools first admitted students in fall 1916.
+Both junior high programs, the Lincoln Junior High and the Frank Junior High, respectively, were housed in the Frank elementary school until the Lincoln Junior High building opened in February 1917.

 Additional schools were built to keep pace with enrollment, which by 1925 had drastically risen to nearly 11,000 students, up from 4,000 in 1916.
 In February 1926, a new and larger central high school replaced the former building, which was retained as an annex to the new structure.
-In 1929, through the efforts of local disabled rights advocate Dorothy Schackmuth (1894–1951), the Kenosha Orthopedic School opened as the first Wisconsin school built for special-needs education; it served students with disabilities until 1962.
-With the opening of a new Lincoln junior high school in 1930, the Kenosha school district consisted of 17 schools: the high school, three junior high schools, 11 elementary schools, one ungraded primary school, and the Orthopedic School.
-From then on until the early 1950s, the effects of the Depression and World War II prevented significant investment in the school system.
+In 1929, through the efforts of local disabled rights advocate Dorothy Schackmuth (1894–1951), the Kenosha Orthopedic School opened as the first Wisconsin school for special-needs education; it served students with disabilities until 1962.
+By the 1930s, the school district consisted of 17 schools: the high school, three junior high schools, 11 elementary schools, one ungraded primary school, and the Orthopedic School.
+In 1940, Kenosha (Central) High School was renamed Bradford High after the district's former leader.
+The effects of the Depression and World War II prevented significant investment in the school system until the 1950s.